amanadhav/ClassQ/README.md

 npm install && npm run dev
 ```

-open `http://localhost:5173` for the dashboard. backend is at `http://localhost:8000`.
+Open `http://localhost:5173` for the dashboard.
+Backend is at `http://localhost:8000`.

 ## API